smtorres/smtorres.github.io/index.md

 ---
 layout: default
 title: Home
 description: Hello!
-I am a Ph.D. student in the Department of Political Science, and a A.M. in Statistics student in the Department of Mathematics at Washington University in St. Louis.
+I am an Assistant Professor in the Department of Political Science at Rice University.
 ---